Canada P/E Compression: +4.37% Annual Alpha vs TSX Composite

 We tested P/E compression mean reversion on 25 years of Canadian stock data from the TSX.
-The strategy returned 8.75% annually (CAD-denominated) vs 7.64% for SPY, with 1.11% excess return.
-The defining characteristic: 24% down-capture, the best downside protection among all tested markets.
-When SPY lost 10%, this portfolio lost only 2.4%.
+The strategy returned 8.81% annually (CAD-denominated) vs 4.44% for the TSX Composite, with +4.37% excess return.
+The strategy beats the local market in 17 of 25 years.
+Down-capture is 59% vs the TSX Composite, and up-capture is 133%.

 Contents